Guide to the Herbert Clarence Bradshaw Papers, 1922-1976

-- Herbert Clarence Bradshaw Papers, 1922-1976
+- Herbert Clarence Bradshaw papers

-Bradshaw, Herbert Clarence, 1908-1976.
+- Bradshaw, Herbert Clarence, 1908-1976

-- Approximately 39,585 Items
+- 35 Linear Feet, Approximately 39,585 Items

 Collection is open for research.

-Also, all or portions of this collection may be housed off-site in Duke University's Library Service Center.
-Consequently, there may be a 24-hour delay in obtaining these materials.
+All or portions of this collection may be housed off-site in Duke University's Library Service Center.
+The library may require up to 48 hours to retrieve these materials for research use.